ScreenPressor

 Setting up a new printer in Windows 98.

-The codecs were also tested for speed.
+The seven codecs mentioned above were also tested for speed.
 Each codec decompressed video in its own format and then compressed it back.
 The task was performed in VirtualDub on a typical video (gep.avi).
 Next chart shows recompression speed in frames per second on an Intel Core 2 Quad (Q8200) @ 2.33 GHz.
 Since it includes both compression and decompression, the speed of compression only is approx. twice higher.

 recompression speed

-This test shows ScreenPressor to be one of the fastest screen capture codecs.
+This test shows ScreenPressor 2 to be one of the fastest screen capture codecs.

 Licensing